-1. They set their flower initials in August, determining how many flowers each stem will carry the following May.
+- Irises set flower initials in August, determining how many flowers each stem will carry the following May.

-2. To set the maximum number of flower initials, the plants need to be undisturbed and warmed by autumn sun between August and October.
+- To set the maximum number of flower initials, the plants need to be undisturbed and warmed by sunlight between August and October.

-'The traditional system of autumn thinning every three to four years allows the irises to become overcrowded, leading to shading,' says Antony.
-'In a thinning year, it also disturbs the plants at the very moment they are trying to set flower initials, resulting in an unreliable show of flowers and contributing to irises becoming unpopular.'
+‘The traditional system of autumn thinning every three to four years allows irises to become overcrowded, leading to shading,’ explains Antony.
+‘It also disturbs the plants at the very moment they are trying to set flower initials, resulting in an unreliable show of flowers the following year.’

-1. Split the irises every year, immediately after flowering has ended, during June.
+1. Split the irises every year, after flowering has ended during June.
 At this point the early summer leaves and flower stems have started to die back, and the late summer leaves have started to grow.

-2. Split individual plants with a light spade, leaving the part to be retained undisturbed in the soil.
-Remove about 30-50% of the total plant mass – see diagram (right) for an illustration of where to cut.
-The aim is to leave plants about the size that would fit under an A5 sheet of paper, with a clear space of 23-30cm (9-12in) in all directions between other plants.
-Irises have a considerable power to colonise bare ground, so don't be shy with the spade!
+2. Split individual plants by cleaving the rhizomes with a spade, leaving the part to be retained undisturbed in the soil.
+Remove about 30–50% of the total plant mass – see diagram (right) for an illustration of where to cut.
+The aim is to leave plants about the size that would fit under an A5 sheet of paper, with a clear space of 25–30cm (9–12in) in all directions between other plants.
+Irises have a considerable power to colonise bare ground, so don’t be shy with the spade!

 4. When deciding which parts of a plant to keep, look for fat, first-year rhizomes with a pair of shoots carrying the early-summer leaves.
 These are the initials for next summer’s rhizomes and flower stems.
 Choose rhizomes that point in the direction you wish the plant to move – it advances perhaps 13cm (5in) a year and so can be guided to fill gaps in the overall plant pattern.